wellingtonsa/netflix-roulette/README.md

   </div>
   <br>
   <div align="center">
     What Should I Watch?
-A Chrome extension to choose a random movie/series to watch on Netflix 🎥 🔀
+A Chrome extension that choose a random movie/series for you watch on Netflix  🎥 🔀
   </div>

  ## Instructions